-The North Carolina Symphony celebrates its 80th season with a colorful cast of characters, a complex composition, and an ear for yesterday.
+The North Carolina Symphony combines a colorful cast of characters with a complex composition and an ear for yesterday.

 When Winston and Salem became Winston-Salem, a rustic town of Germanic origins could have been lost to time and punctuation.
 But today one thing remains the same as it was in the 18th century: Old Salem.